Paradoxes and self-reference

 Self-reference 1

+Self-reference plays a crucial but widely underestimated role in logic.
 Douglas Hofstadters 'Gödel-Escher-Bach' In the 1980s, I read Douglas Hofstadter's cult book ‘Gödel-Escher-Bach’ with fascination.
 Central to it is Gödel’s incompleteness theorem.
 This theorem shows the limit of classical mathematical logic.
 Gödel proved this limit in 1931 in conjunction with the fact that it is insurmountable for all classical mathematical systems as a matter of principle.
 This is quite astonishing!
 Is mathematics imperfect?
 As inheritors of the Age of Enlightenment and convinced disciples of rationality, we consider nothing to be more stable and certain than mathematics.
 Hofstadter's book impressed me.
-However, at certain points, for instance on the subject of the ‘coding’ of
+However, at certain

 Ijon Tichy meets artificial Intelligence